-Put away those skis this season and try your hand at snowboarding, even if you only make it down the bunny slope.
+Put away those skis this season and try your hand at snowboarding, even if you only make it down the bunny slope (like me!).
 You can take a class at your favorite ski resort or the Snow Professor has made a helpful video to get you started, How to Snowboard: Step 1.

 Rudolph may not be pulling the sleigh and Santa may not be riding on it with you, but take a quiet sleigh ride through the winter wilderness.
 Add a cozy blanket and some hot chocolate to make this a ride to remember.